peaclab/Prodigy/README.md

 #### Generate results (2 human-minutes + 2 compute-hours)

 1. Navigate to the `src` directory where `reproducibility_experiments.py` is located.

 2. Open the script file `reproducibility_experiments.py` in a text editor.

 3. The script contains several parameters that need to be configured before running the experiments.
 These parameters are defined within the `main` function and should be modified according to your specific requirements.
 The parameters include:

-- `repeat_nums`: A list of integers specifying the repeat numbers for the experiments.
+- `repeat_nums`: A list of integers specifying the repeat numbers for the experiments. **If you want to shorten the duration of the experiment, please do reduce number of repeats**.
+Default number is 5 repetitions.
 - `expConfig_nums`: A list of integers specifying the experimental configuration numbers.
 - `data_dir`: The directory path where the dataset is located.
 - `pre_selected_features_filename`: The file path of the previously determined selected features (if available).
 Set it to `None` if feature extraction needs to be performed.